-On the House Permanent Select Committee on Intelligence, Congressman Westmoreland serves as Chairman of the Subcommittee on Oversight and Investigations, leading the investigation into the 2012 attacks on the US Embassy in Benghazi.
+On the House Permanent Select Committee on Intelligence, Congressman Westmoreland serves as Chairman of the Subcommittee on the NSA and Cybersecurity.
 The House Intel Committee is charged with oversight of the United States Intelligence Community, including the Central Intelligence Agency and the National Security Agency.
 Westmoreland understands that ensuring our nation’s security at home and around the world requires a strong intelligence community and works with his fellow committee members to make sure they have the resources they need to carry out their important mission.

 In 2014, Congressman Westmoreland was selected by Speaker Boehner to serve on the House Select Committee on Benghazi.
 Congressman Westmoreland’s involvement in an informal working group and his work on the Intel Committee proved he was one of the most knowledgeable on the attacks and he is honored to work alongside Chairman Trey Gowdy to uncover the truth.

 As part of the Steering Committee, Congressman Westmoreland is tasked with selecting members and leadership for each of the House committees at the start of each Congress or when seats on the committees become available.

 In the 113th Congress, Congressman Lynn Westmoreland served as the Deputy Chairman at the National Republican Congressional Committee (NRCC), helping Chairman Greg Walden and the NRCC to gain the largest Republican majority in the House since 1928.
 Westmoreland has served in a leadership role at the NRCC for the 111th and 112th Congress, leading the redistricting effort as the Vice Chairman for Redistricting and assisting Congressman Kevin McCarthy with candidate recruitment.